Darth-Apple/BAM/readme.txt

     - New language tag to make announcements visible only on specific languages
     - Brings back the deprecated “announcement link” feature

 MAKING ANNOUNCEMENTS DISPLAY ON SPECIFIC PAGES:

    - This is a brand new feature in BAM 2.0!
 This gives quite a bit of granularity on where announcements will be posted.
 You can make them display only on a specific user’s profile, or on a specific forum board, or on a specific thread, for example.
-   - This setting allows you to paste links to specific pages that your announcement should be displayed on.
-When this setting is used, your announcement will ONLY display on these pages.
+   - When this setting is used, your announcement will ONLY display on these pages.
+Global announcement settings are ignored.
-   - For stability and security reasons, there are specific constraints that must be met for the pages that are enabled by this setting.
-While most links will work, there are very specific fields that are parsed by this plugin.
-Many very obscure pages (such as the login redirect page) will not display announcements.
+   - The vast majority of pages on your forum will work simply by pasting the URL into the "Additional display pages" setting.
+Although this is a beta feature, it works very well for most common pages on the forum, and has been tested extensively.
+   - There are certain pages where announcements won't display, or where the URL won't parse quite like you might expect.
+Many very obscure pages (such as the login redirect page) will not display announcements, for example.
+Most of these situations are documented below.
+If you have any issues with this setting, please refer to the steps below.

 TECHNICAL DETAILS ON THE ADVANCED MODE PARSER (READ IF YOU ENCOUNTER ANY ISSUES):

-Please note that you are using a beta version of this plugin.
-This feature will require rigorous testing before it can be considered stable.
-If the announcement does not display on the correct page, please read this documentation and make sure that all of the required steps are followed.
-Otherwise, the parser may look at the URL slightly different than a user would, and may determine that the page doesn’t match what it is looking for.

-   - For security and stability reasons, only specific URL constraints are parsed.
-On redirect pages or on pages with unusual parameters, this won’t work.
-   - Any PHP file for your forum (such as index.php, portal.php, forumdisplay.php, member.php, etc.) will be capable of displaying announcements.
-   - BAM does not check additional fields unless they exist in the announcement’s settings.
-If, for example, you use “forumdisplay.php,” BAM will completely ignore any additional URL fields as a user browses your forum.
-Any page that is served by forumdisplay.php will serve your announcement, regardless of anything that follows in the URL.
-(This is intended functionality.
-BAM would act very strangely otherwise. )
-   -  However, if you set an announcement with any additional fields outside of the .PHP file (e.g. “forumdisplay.php?fid=2”), BAM will make sure that ALL whitelisted fields match before displaying an announcement.
-   - Before pasting your link, check if there are extra fields in the URL first.
-Try removing these fields, and make sure you still end up on the same page.
-If so, the URL is now safe to use for BAM announcements.

-Again, this is an advanced feature because of its technical nature.
-It was implemented by request and is very powerful, but it may not work for certain pages.
-However, examples of pages it will work perfectly for include:
+The URL parser works differently than it might seem at first glance.
+MyBB does not necessarily "see" your page's URL when you visit a page.
+Instead, it sees building blocks that tell it what to do and what to display.
+Some of these building blocks are very important.
+Others are much more minor or extraneous altogether.
+In any case, MyBB creates your page by displaying and executing the correct code, depending on which parameters (or building blocks) are present in your URL.

+BAM+ does not look at the entire URL as a single link to check against the user's current page.
+Instead, it looks for these building blocks in the URL, and tries to determine whether it should display the page based on the parameters it is given.
+This was necessary for a number of reasons.
+BAM+ would act very strangely otherwise!

+In general, this improves functionality rather than introducing bugs.
+If, for example, you give a URL of http://makestation.net/member.php?action=profile&uid=3, BAM will know that you need the announcement to display specifically, and exclusively, on a single user's profile.
+However, if you give BAM the URL of http://makestation.net/member.php?action=profile, BAM will see that a user ID is not in the URL, and then display the announcement on all user profiles.

+This functionality works in exactly the same manner on almost every section of your forum.
+For example, if you want announcements to display only on one specific board/forum on your community, you would copy/paste a URL that looks like this: http://makestation.net/forumdisplay.php?fid=18 .
+BAM would see that forumdisplay.php has an additional 'fid=18' parameter, and correctly assume that announcements should only be displayed on board ID 18.

+In general, this works exactly like you would expect.
+Simply paste the link to the page that you need the announcement to display on, and BAM will do the rest.

+WHEN THE LINK FUNCTIONALITY WORKS DIFFERENTLY:

+- Because of the way that BAM parses the links that it is given, it may see certain links differently than you, as a user, would.
+A perfect example of this would be displaying an announcement on "forumdisplay.php."
+If you were to visit this page on your forum without any additional parameters, you would get an error.
+MyBB refuses to display a forum/board if it doesn't know what board to display.

+- BAM sees this page differently.
+It will see that there are no parameters, and will conclude that it should display the announcement on ALL forums/boards.
+This might seem like a bug, but this is explicitly not a bug, and is exactly how BAM was designed to see these URLs.
+If BAM saw URLs "literally" rather than by parsing them as it does, there would be a lot of functionality that would be lost.
+It would, for example, be impossible to display announcements on all boards.

+THINGS BAM EXPLICITLY IGNORES:

+ - There are specific parameters that BAM explicitly does not parse.
+These omissions are not bugs, and they serve to make BAM behave in a way that is more consistent with how it would be expected to operate.
+Some of these fields include:

+ - Page numbers.
+You can display an announcement on a specific thread, but you cannot make an announcement display only on a certain page of that thread.
+(If this functionality was enabled, users would, by accident, copy/paste a thread's URL that included a page number, and mistakenly disable announcements for every page except this particular page number.)
+ - Login and redirect pages.
+(Not supported at all)
+ - Specific search queries.
+(You can put announcements on the search page, but they will display for all search queries.)

+THINGS BAM EXPLICITLY PARSES:

+ - Any page's .php filename.
+If the ONLY thing in this field is this filename (such as portal.php, forumdisplay.php, etc.), BAM will display your announcement on EVERY page that includes this filename.
+This, for example, is how you can display announcements only on the portal, or on all boards.
+ - any fid (forum/board ID), tid (thread ID), uid (user ID) or action (usually a page).

+EXAMPLES:

 - forumdisplay.php?fid=2                  Displays only if the user is visiting a specific board (in this case, fid 2)
+- forumdisplay.php 			  Displays on all boards.
 - member.php?action=profile&uid=15        Displays on a specific user’s profile (UID 15).
 (Disclaimer: Not responsible for any forum drama. )
 - member.php?action=profile               Displays on ALL user profiles
 - usercp.php                              Displays on the user control panel
 - member.php?action=register              Displays on the registration page
 - memberlist.php                          Displays on the Memberlist
 - showthread.php?tid=947.
 Display only on a specific thread (in this case, thread 947)

-Many other pages will work perfectly.
-These are just a few examples of some that are tested.
+In general, you can simply copy/paste a link to the page, and BAM will parse it correctly.
+These are just a few examples of some that are tested, and many others will work!
+If you have any issues with this setting, please refer to the documentation above, and report the issue if you feel that there is a bug!

+DISPLAYING ON MULTIPLE PAGES:

 If you need to define more than one page, you can do so by separating URLs with a comma.
 The URL parser will display your announcement on all pages that are valid.

-List of whitelisted URL fields: fid, tid, uid, action — (All other fields are ignored)

 DISPLAYING ANNOUNCEMENTS ON SPECIFIC THEMES: